Pebble Accretion: Pebble accretion as a planet formation mechanism

 A frequently-discussed topic is how pebble accretion fares against planetesimal accretion.
 Unfortunately, this question depends strongly on the amount of accreting material present ($\Sigma$---now split over planetesimals or pebbles) and addressing the question which accretion mechanism dominates greatly depends on the disk model.
 It is therefore largely a matter of comparing apples to oranges.
 Still I will make a few comments.

 In \Tb{PL-rates} I have compiled the specific \textit{planetesimal} accretion rates in the same way as the accretion rates for pebble accretion (\Tb{PA-rates}).
 One may see similarities between the expressions with $\alpha_R=R/R_H$ taking the role of $\tau_s$ and the planetesimal's inclination $i$ taking the role of the pebble aspect ratio.
 For planetesimal-driven growth it is the 3D, dispersion-dominated limit that usually applies, with the collisional cross section enhanced by the Safronov factor $\Theta = (v_\mathrm{esc}/\Delta v)^2$.
 A key characteristics of planetesimal accretion is that the planetesimal eccentricity grows along with the planet's mass (viscous stirring), causing growth to slow down with increasing mass, i.e., the $4/3$ power dependence of $\dot{m}$ on $q$ is misleading as $e$ and $i$ increase concommitently.
+Eccentricities can become even higher when gravitational stirring by turbulence-induced density inhomogeneities becomes important \citep{IdaEtal2008,OrmelOkuzumi2013}.

 Specifically, the pebble and planetesimal growth timescales, assuming the dispersion-dominated (for planetesimals) and 3D limit (for pebbles) are:

 where $e_H \equiv ev_K/v_H = e (3/q)^{1/3}$ is the Hill eccentricity, which could range from ${\approx}5$ in the inner disk to ${\approx}10$ in the outer disk, dependent on gas density and planetesimal size \citep{KokuboIda2002}.
-Eccentricities can become even higher when gravitational stirring by turbulence-induced density inhomogeneities becomes important \citep{IdaEtal2008,OrmelOkuzumi2013}.
 For pebble accretion, turbulent aerodynamical diffusion increases $t_\mathrm{grw}$ through increasing $h_\mathrm{peb}$ up to the point where it approaches the gas scaleheight.

-In the inner disk, both \eqs{tgrowthPA}{tgrowthPL} will typically evaluate to values less than the disk lifetime.
-The excitation state of planetesimals will not matter too much, because the growth timescale, which we can also write as

-evaluates to ${\sim}1\,\mathrm{Myr}$ for an Earth-mass planet at $\Sigma r^2/m_\star = 10^{-4}$, even without focussing ($\Theta=1$).
-The ability to grow by pebbles depends greatly on the size of the pebbles, which in the inner disk have lost their ice and could be much smaller \textit{if} the fragmentation threshold correspondingly drops (but this is disputed; \citealt{MusiolikWurm2019}).
-Although \fg{epsmosaic}c suggests planets can form from (small) pebbles, the elephant in the room is whether the pebble flux can be maintained.
-The pebbles mass reservoir lies usually resides in the outer disk.
-Any ``obstacle''---e.g., pressure bump, planetesimal belt \citep{GuillotEtal2014}, or pebble-accreting planets upstream---would prevent these pebbles from reaching the inner disk.